PythonLinks/Mecrisp-Ice/docs/source/contact.rst

 Contact Info
 =============

-You can usually find me on Discord, in the  tinyvisio.ai server `#forth channel <https://discord.gg/pqG35czu>`_.
-There is now a growing community of Mecrisp Ice developers there.
+To discuss this further, please mention me, @clozinski, on Discord, in the `Forth Discord server #hardware channel <https://discord.gg/JU86pE9M>`_ or we can talk about my work on the `Hana-1 single port stack machine <https://github.com/PythonLinks/hanaforth>`_ in the `TinyVisio.ai Discord server #Hana-1 channel <https://discord.gg/ptbcPu6d>`_.
 The Mecrisp Author and I are also often on the #forth channel on `Matrix.org <https://Matrix.org>`_.